ha3ks/PStress/README.md

 ## Warning

 This tool will push your CPU/GPU to 100% utilization.
 Monitor your system temperatures and ensure adequate cooling.
 Not recommended for extended periods on laptops or systems with insufficient cooling.
-- Square root and power operations
-- Factorial calculations
-- List comprehensions with exponential operations

-Each worker runs continuously for the specified duration, reporting its progress when complete.

-## Stopping the Test

-Press `Ctrl+C` to interrupt the test at any time.

-## Use Cases

-- **Thermal testing**: Check CPU cooling performance under load
-- **Stability testing**: Verify system stability after overclocking
-- **Performance benchmarking**: Compare CPU performance across systems
-- **Burn-in testing**: Stress test new hardware

-## Warning
+## Notes

-This tool will push your CPU to 100% utilization.
-Monitor your system temperatures and ensure adequate cooling.
-Not recommended for extended periods on laptops or systems with insufficient cooling.

-This project uses some Vibe Coded atributes (mainly math as I suck at math) and I cannot test the GPU option as I have integrated graphics.
+This project uses some Vibe Coded attributes (mainly math as I suck at math) and I cannot test the GPU option as I have integrated graphics.